koheimiya/checkpoint/README.md

 # Checkpoint-tool

-A lightweight workflow management tool written in pure Python.
+A lightweight workflow building/execution/management tool written in pure Python.

 Internally, it depends on `DiskCache`, `cloudpickle` `networkx` and `concurrent.futures`.